officerdwn/officerdownOS/README.md

 on it.
 PSA: The physical hardware boot issue has been fixed.
 You can now use v0.1.3 on physical hardware.
-Please open an issue if you have trouble boot on any version of officerdownOS
+Please open an issue if you have trouble booting on any current or future version of officerdownOS

 Screenshot
 ----------